QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 :code:`-t`

 	This parameter sets how many parallel instances of QBlade should be started when evaluating a batch of simulations.
 The default values is 1.
 To specify 12 parallel threads you would pass the parameter :code:`-t12`.

+:code:`-o`

+	This parameter sets how many openMp threads should be used for each parallel instance of QB.
+This is specifically important to fine tune the performance of QB instances in a cloud-computing environment.

 :code:`c:\directory\simulation.sim`

 	Passing the absolute location of a :ref:`Simulation Definition ASCII File` (\*.sim) as one of the parameters adds this simulation definition to the list of simulations that will be evaluated.
 Multiple simulation definitions may be added during a single CLI call.
 Finished simulation definitions are stored as **.qpr1**, to indicate that these are project files that have already been evaluated.
 Should a simulation fail for any reason the associated project is stored as ***.qpre** instead, to indicate that this is a problematic simulation.